colemandorn/colemandorn/README.md

 - Hi, I’m @colemandorn!
-- I'm furthering my career as a data analyst.
+- I'm a data analyst, who's constantly trying to learn more.